Genuine, honest moments captured from your Wedding day

 THE TOP 3 TIPS FOR SMOOTH WEDDING COVERAGE

 2. A little bit of drone is great.
-But NOT DURING THE CEREMONY
+But NOT DURING AN OUTDOOR CEREMONY

 I have seen this trend in wedding video.
 And some Bride's request it.
 Trust me- a few aerials before and after are great (location dependent).
 The last thing you want is a buzzing drone in the air during the intimacy that is your vows and ceremony.